What’s your story?

 That summary, or creative brief, outlines our concept for the video.
 As a storytelling tool, video has the advantage of combining audio, text, graphics, live action, animation, and music.
 The creative brief presents a game plan for how these elements will come together to accomplish our goals.

 In the creative brief for our company video, we suggested a grid theme used in some of our recent marketing.
 With quick edits and inspirational music, the grid would provide frames for highlighting text, product imagery, video, client logos, and graphics in a cohesive way.
-Animated color blocks with varied translucency add energy to our grid and give the impression of peeking inside the world of Design Concepts.
+Animated color blocks with varied translucency add energy to our grid and give the impression of peeking inside the world of Delve.

 Script and Production